cglansford/SoftwareQualityHandbook/Coding Standards.md

 2. Allows a team to simultaneously work on complex projects.
 3. Allows for software testing to be done alongside development

+# In Conclusion - how do we decide on good coding standards?

+We have discussed many reasons why coding standards are important and their definite benefits.
+These guidelines will affect everyone in the company and be a huge factor in the success of every project and the organisation as a whole.
+It is worth spending significant time making sure you learn and implement these best practices in your work.

 # Sources

 | Title | Link |